Vegetable Rice Recipe (Easy One-Pot Plant-Based Dinner)

 Frequently Asked Questions

-Stored in an airtight container, this vegetable rice will keep in the refrigerator for up to 4 days.
-You can also freeze it in portions for up to 2 months.
-Thaw overnight in the fridge and reheat gently on the stovetop with a splash of broth.
+Stored in an airtight container in the fridge, leftovers stay fresh for up to 4 days.
+You can also freeze individual portions for up to 3 months.
+Reheat with a small splash of broth to keep the rice moist and fluffy.

 Comments & Reviews